-The Conference of the Parties in 2015 (COP 21) achieved a remarkable consensus on climate action.
+13. The session of the Conference of the Parties to the United Nations Framework Convention on Climate Change in 2015 (COP21) achieved a remarkable consensus on climate action.
 The Paris Agreement shows a clear attribution of the role of cities and their specific contributions to implementing and measuring action.
-Ambitious steps are required to limit global warming to less than 2° C above pre-industrial levels.
+Ambitious steps are required to limit global warming to less than 2°C above pre-industrial levels.
 Cities are crucial in this context.
 A number of initiatives have been launched such as the Urban Electric Mobility Initiative (UEMI), the Global Fuel Economy Initiative, the Green Freight Action Plan, the Global Energy Efficiency Accelerator Platform, the Business Alliance for Water and Climate and commitments by the International Association of Public Transport (UITP) and the International Union of Railways (UIC) to demonstrate that action is being taken.
 Cities have a wide range of opportunities to contribute to such initiatives to boost local climate action.